quicwg/base-drafts/draft-ietf-quic-http.md

 were processed.

 The information in the GOAWAY frame enables a client and server to agree on which requests or pushes were accepted prior to the connection shutdown.
+Upon sending a GOAWAY frame, the endpoint SHOULD explicitly cancel (see
-Endpoints SHOULD abruptly terminate any requests or pushes that have identifiers greater than or equal to the smallest identifier sent in a GOAWAY frame.
+{{request-cancellation}} and {{frame-cancel-push}}) any requests or pushes that have identifiers greater than or equal to that indicated, in order to clean up transport state for the affected streams.
+The endpoint SHOULD continue to do so as more requests or pushes arrive.

 Endpoints MUST NOT initiate new requests or promise new pushes on the connection after receipt of a GOAWAY frame from the peer.
 Clients MAY establish a new connection to send additional requests.

 Some requests or pushes might already be in transit.
-If the endpoint has already sent requests or promised pushes with an identifier greater than or equal to that received in a GOAWAY frame, those requests or pushes will not be processed;
+Upon receipt of a GOAWAY frame, if the endpoint has already sent requests or promised pushes with an identifier greater than or equal to that received in a GOAWAY frame, those requests or pushes will not be processed.
-requests MAY be retried by the client on a different connection.
 The endpoint that initiated these requests or pushes MAY cancel them.
-It is RECOMMENDED that such requests be explicitly rejected (see {{request-cancellation}} and
-{{frame-cancel-push}}) upon receipt in order to clean up transport state for the affected streams.
-Pushes which have been promised MAY still be fulfilled by the server.
+Clients MAY retry such requests on a different connection.

 Requests on Stream IDs less than the Stream ID in a GOAWAY frame from the server might have been processed; their status cannot be known until a response is